gitlabhq/gitlabhq/doc/development/frontend.md

 when no alternatives can be found.
 This allows reusability of styles as well as readability.

+## Style Guides and Linting

+See the relevant style guides for details and information on linting:

+- [SCSS][scss-style-guide]

 [d3]: https://d3js.org/
 [chartjs]: http://www.chartjs.org/
 [chrome-accessibility-developer-tools]: https://github.com/GoogleChrome/accessibility-developer-tools
 [audit-rules]: https://github.com/GoogleChrome/accessibility-developer-tools/wiki/Audit-Rules
 [xss]: https://en.wikipedia.org/wiki/Cross-site_scripting
+[scss-style-guide]: scss_styleguide.md